VerbaTalk/VerbaTalk/README.md

 2. Add the provider to the switch statement in the `/translate` endpoint handler

-3. Update the frontend UI in `src/popup.html` to include the new provider option
+3. Update the frontend UI in `src/components/TranslationProviderSelector.vue` to include the new provider option

-4. Add the corresponding logic in `src/popup.js` to handle the new provider selection
+4. Add the corresponding logic to handle the new provider selection

 ## Adding New TTS Providers